Chesapeake Bay Maritime Museum: Exhibits

 The Chesapeake Bay Maritime Museum tells the geological, economic, and social stories of the Bay and those that lived there.
 Museum visitors can view over 100 boats and boat models, various artworks including a vast collection of watercolors, decoys, guns, ship's signboards, and other historical Bay artifacts.
 Larger structures include Tilghman Island’s original Knapps Narrows drawbridge and the 1879 Hooper Strait Chesapeake screw-pile lighthouse.
 At the museum’s working boatyard, visitors can have their hand at constructing a wooden skiff through the Apprentice for a Day program (see below).
 One of the interactive exhibits the museum offers is Waterman's Wharf, where one can practice seafood harvesting by hauling an eel or crab pot out of the waters of Fogg Cove.
 Another exhibit, Oystering on the Chesapeake, transports visitors to the deck of a working waterman, and explains how the oyster industry has shaped the region’s landscape, culture, and history.

 The Floating Fleet is one of the most popular exhibits offered.
 This collection of water vessels docked at Navy Point includes Edna E. Lockwood, a National Historic Landmark, and the last sailing log-bottom bugeye.
 The museum helps keep the Chesapeake Bay log canoe racing tradition alive through preserving and sailing the Edmee S., the museum’s own log racing canoe, which is crewed and raced by Museum staff on weekends in the summer.
 The dredgeboat Old Point, built from seven logs in 1909, was once used to haul fresh fish in the winter, carry oysters during the fall, and dredge clams during the summer.
 Today, it offers kids a hands on and onboard "waterman" experience.
-Mister Jim, the museum's replica buyboat, takes museum visitors out on the water for tours of the Bay throughout summer weekends.
+Mister Jim, the museum's replica buy boat, takes museum visitors out on the water for tours of the Bay throughout summer weekends.
 Through the variety of exhibits, the museum provides the opportunity for all to experience the history and culture of the Chesapeake Bay region.

 During the COVID-19 pandemic the museum opened a digital exhibit to allow the public access to the institution remotely.
 Island Life: Changing Cultures, Changing Shorelines is a photography exhibition that details the effects climate change are having in and around the Chesapeake Bay.
 Themes explore rapid climate change, shore erosion, and environmentally motivated community displacement.